SerjiVutinss/Message-Digest-5-C/OVERVIEW.md

 </center>

 **Block**
 The input message is broken into chunks (blocks) of 512 bits in size.
-More on this is the Padding section.
+More on this in the Padding section.

 **Word**
 As outlined above, the internal state is maintained as a four-word buffer, i.e. 4 x 32-bit words to give an internal state size of 128 bits.